G3Kappa/Doom-the-Gungeon/README.md

 # Installing

-Simply download the repository as a zip, change the archive's extension to **pk3** and import it in your launcher of choice such as ZDL.
+Simply download the repository as a zip, change the archive's extension to **pk3** and import it in your launcher of choice such as ZDL. **TODO: Make this not a lie**

 # For Contributors